ToolShedTested

 Ryobi PSBCK06K2 18V ONE+ HP 6-Tool Combo Kit

 The best value way to start a home tool kit.
-6 tools, 2 batteries, all under $300.
+6 tools, 2 batteries, all within this budget tier.

 Key features